BenRouhaMN/Calculator/README.md

 ```

 JWT must:
 - Be signed
 - Have expiration
 - Validate issuer
 - Validate audience

+Expired or invalid tokens MUST be rejected.

 ---